 - Issue of other types of preference shares such as non-convertible, optionally convertible, or partially convertible, has to be in accordance with the guidelines applicable for External Commercial Borrowings (ECBs).

 Basically, there are two routes for FDI in India.

-In Automated Route no approval or authority is required by the private foreign investors.
+In Automated Route, no approval or authority is required by the private foreign investors.
 He can invest in any company it wishes with no need for government approval.
-FDI up to 100% is allowed under the automatic route in all activities/sectors except the following which require prior approval of the government.
+FDI up to 100% is allowed under the automatic route in all activities/sectors except the following which requires prior approval of the government.

-Prior approval by government is needed via this route.
-The application needs to be made through Foreign Investment Facilitation Portal, which will facilitate single window clearance of FDI application under Approval Route.
+Prior approval by the government is needed via this route.
+The application needs to be made through the Foreign Investment Facilitation Portal, which will facilitate the single-window clearance of the FDI application under the Approval Route.
 The application will be forwarded to the respective ministries which will act on the application as per the standard operating procedure.

-Procedure to be followed after investment is made:
+Procedure to be followed after the investment is made:

 A two-stage reporting procedure has to be followed: